opf/openproject/docs/system-admin-guide/custom-fields/README.md

 You can **create additional custom fields for different sections**, e.g. work packages, projects, users or groups in OpenProject.

-Custom fields enable to to configure your OpenProject exactly to your needs, i.e. to adapt work package forms to your company specific requirements.
+Custom fields enable to configure your OpenProject exactly to your needs, i.e. to adapt work package forms to your company specific requirements.

 ## Add a new custom field